How to Parbake a Pie Crust

 • Place a piece of parchment paper into the pie pan and form it to the sides.
 Add rice or pie weights and parbake for 20 minutes.

-• Remove the parchment paper and weights, and poke holes with a fork in the bottom and bake for another 5 minutes.
+• Remove the parchment paper and weights, and bake for another 5 minutes.
 (If you need to blind bake, instead of baking for only 5 minutes at this step, bake for 15 to 20 minutes or until the crust looks completely done and is lightly golden brown.)

 • Use this partially baked crust for any recipe that calls for a parbaked pie crust.